LoginRadius/developer-authentication-demos/demos/nodejs/express/readme.md

 ### Getting Credentials

 After signing up for LoginRadius, you can get all the required credentials to communicate with LoginRadius APIs.
-Go through this document to get your API credentials from LoginRadius Dashboard
+Go through this document to get your API credentials from LoginRadius Dashboard.

 API credentials are as below